Community Justice Center

 The Director, Carol Plante, assumes day to day responsibility for operating the MCJC within the parameters set by the Community Advisory Board, the City of Montpelier, and the Vermont Agency of Human Services.

-The Programs Coordinator, Erin Anderson, administers the Restorative Justice Program, trains and support Restorative Justice Panel volunteers, and facilitates the Insights Into Conflict class.
+The Programs Coordinator, Kia Woods, administers the Restorative Justice Program, trains and support Restorative Justice Panel volunteers, and facilitates the Insights Into Conflict class.

 The Reentry Specialist, Alfred Mills, manages the Restorative Reentry Program and guides the Circles of Support and Accountability (COSAs), supporting the needs of both the COSA core members and the volunteers.

-The Victim Services Specialist, Pat Hoffman, contacts victims in the immediate aftermath of a crime to offer support and an empathetic ear.
+The Victim Services Specialist, Eva Zimet, contacts victims in the immediate aftermath of a crime to offer support and an empathetic ear.
 She also acts as the liaison between crime victims and the Restorative Justice Program.

 The work of the MCJC is made possible by federal and state grants, municipal support, other grants and donations, and the generous contribution of time by volunteers.